xmlking/macbooksetup/docs/apps/docker-desktop.md

 docker version
 docker stats
 docker context list
-# to use tools like dive, you may need to switch context to rancher-desktop
+# to use tools like dive, you may need to switch context to docker-desktop
-docker context use rancher-desktop docker top CONTAINER docker volume ls docker network ls
+docker context use docker-desktop docker top CONTAINER docker volume ls docker network ls